 \section{Related work}

-In this section, we give a brief review of visual 3D object detection, including monocular 3D object detection, stereo 3D object detection and multi-camera 3D object detection.
+In this section, we give a brief review of visual 3D object detection, including monocular 3D object detection and multi-camera 3D object detection.
 The latter can be broadly categorized into two approaches: BEV-based~\cite{BEVDepth, PolarFormer, BEVerse, BEVDet4D, hop} and query-based~\cite{DETR3D, PETR, sparse4dv3, mv2d, far3d}.

-\parsection{Monocular 3D Object Detection} Taking a monocular image as input, there are two types of 3D object detection methods, one supervises the network only with the attributes of a 3D object~\cite{Deep3DBox, M3D-RPN, RTM3D, MonoDETR, MonoFlex}, and the other uses extra data such as depth or sematic labels\cite{AM3D, patchnet, CaDDN, Neighbor-Vote}.
-We present examples of both types of methods below.
-FCOS3D~\cite{FCOS3D} is a single-stage 3D object detector that predicts the 7-DoF properties of 3D objects in images.
-SMOKE~\cite{SMOKE} constructs the 3D bounding box by combining a single keypoint estimate with regressed 3D variables for 8 box corners.
-Ding et al.~\cite{D4LCN} proposed a novel local convolutional network, where the filters are generated from the depth map dynamically.
-Y. Wang et al.~\cite{Pseudo-Lidar} proposed ``Pseudo-LiDAR", which is obtained from the combination of image pixel coordinates and corresponding depth.
+\parsection{Monocular 3D Object Detection} In the context of monocular image inputs, two types of 3D object detection methods exist.
+The first category supervises networks solely based on attributes specific to a 3D object~\cite{Deep3DBox, MonoDETR, M3D-RPN, RTM3D, MonoFlex}, while the second type leverages additional data such as depth or semantic labels\cite{AM3D, patchnet, CaDDN, Neighbor-Vote}.
+We provide examples of each below.
+FCOS3D~\cite{FCOS3D} is a single-stage 3D object detector that infers the 7-degree-of-freedom properties of 3D objects in images.
+SMOKE~\cite{SMOKE}, on the other hand, employs a single keypoint estimate and regressed 3D variables for eight bounding box corners to construct 3D bounding boxes.
+D4LCN~\cite{D4LCN} introduced a unique local convolutional network where filters are generated dynamically from the depth map.
+Finally, Y. Wang et al.~\cite{Pseudo-Lidar} introduced ``Pseudo-LiDAR", a representation obtained by combining image pixel coordinates with corresponding depth value.

-\parsection{Stereo 3D Object Detection} Stereo images can utilize the corresponding relationship of pixels between left and right inputs to recover 3D information~\cite{PSMNet, GA-Net, Group-Wise}.
-Stereo R-CNN~\cite{stereo-rcnn} proposes a left-right photometric alignment for more precise depth prediction, and combines the 2D detection bounding boxes and keypoints to geometrically predict the 3D position.
-DSGN~\cite{DSGN} constructs a plane-sweep volume by concatenating the aligned stereo image features and the depth values of corresponding pixels.
-Disp R-CNN~\cite{Disp_R-CNN} learns depth information and semantic cues simultaneously and predicts instance-level disparity to generate instance point clouds.

-\parsection{Multi-Camera 3D Object Detection} Providing a panoramic view, multi-camera 3D object detection, which can be divided into two categories: image-view-based~\cite{DETR3D, PETR, DD3D} and BEV-based~\cite{CenterFormer, BEVDepth, BEVDet, BEVFormer, SOLOFusion, BEVStereo}, has attracted extensive attention in recent years.
-DETR3D~\cite{DETR3D} and PETR~\cite{PETR} involve the deformable transformer~\cite{Deformable-DETR} into this task, where the former uses 3D object queries to index 2D feature points, and the latter embeds the 3D position information into the 2D features.
-BEVDet~\cite{BEVDet} constructs BEV features via the lifting-collapsing method and performs feature extraction in both image view space and BEV space.
-BEVFormer~\cite{BEVFormer} extracts the spatial features across camera views through deformable cross attention~\cite{Deformable-DETR}.
-It also aggregates temporal information, which has been proven by many recent methods~\cite{SOLOFusion, BEVStereo, PolarFormer, BEVDet4D} to be effective in improving detection performance.